MTxSouza/Tumor-Detector-2.0/README.md

     The accuracy metric used can be either *Intersection Over Union* (IoU) or *Dice Coeficient* to calculate the overlapping between the predicted and the real mask.
 It gives us the accuracy of localization of the predicted mask.

 ## **Predictions**
 The TumorNet was tested using three differents threshold values, which can easily interpreted as confidence score.
-Even with differents threshold, the same good result can be seen in all images.
+Even with differents threshold, the same good result can be seen in some of the test images.
+- Training Parameters:
+    - Loss Function: Binary Cross Entropy
+    - Accuracy Function: Dice Coeficient
+    - Optimizer: Adam
+    - Learning Rate: 5e-5
+    - Batch Size: 4
+    - Threshold: 0.5
+- Scores:
+    - Loss: 0.005536206532269716
+    - Val loss: 0.015415273606777191
+    - Accuracy: 0.9206175208091736
+    - Val accuracy: 0.8173767328262329

 <img src="docs/images/predictions_example.png" style="border-radius: 10px">